fabanc/SharpBoostVoronoi/README.md

 ##This project has 2 goals.

 1. Show how to wrap boost voronoi library using CLR.
+It will enable users to generate voronoi cells from line and segments in .NET.
 2. Provide a C# wrapper around the CLR code to make the library easy to use in C#.

 ##Links: